 - Live Monitoring: Hevo allows you to monitor the data flow and check where your data is at a particular point in time.

-Steps to Oracle REST API Integration
+What are the Steps to Oracle REST API Integration?

 Now that you have a basic understanding of Oracle Database and REST APIs, let’s set up an environment for Oracle REST API Integration.
 In this section, you will first set up an environment to integrate Oracle REST API.
 Once the environment has been created, you will retrieve your task list using Oracle REST API Integration.
 Follow the steps below to integrate Oracle REST API: